bxparks/rpn83p/docs/USER_GUIDE_DATE.md

-# RPN83P User Guide: DATE
+# RPN83P User Guide: DATE Functions

 This document describes the `DATE` features of the RPN83P application.
 It has been extracted from [USER_GUIDE.md](USER_GUIDE.md) due to its length.
 The `DATE`